shmorri/docs-casa-prod/3.1.4/source/developer/intro-plugin.md

 - `org.gluu.casa.core.pojo.User`: Represents the current logged in user.
 It holds the most common attributes, e.g. given name, last name, etc.

 Actual instances of `BrowserInfo` and `User` are obtained by interacting with an instance of `org.gluu.casa.service.ISessionContext`.
-See bellow.
+See below.

 #### Service objects